Khan/perseus/.changeset/nervous-news-cheat.md

 "@khanacademy/perseus-editor": patch
 ---

-Udpate InteractiveGraphSettings to React class.
+Update InteractiveGraphSettings to React class.
 Update `markings` to be "graph" | "grid" | "none" instead of string.